-- I. Application No. 92 121 299.9 was filed at the EPO on 15 December 1992 by Sama Patents on behalf of Ausimont S.p.A., an Italian company.
+- I. Application No. 93 101 140.7 was filed at the EPO on 26 January 1993 by Sama Patents on behalf of Ausimont S.p.A., an Italian company.
 The publication of the European search report on said application was mentioned in the European Patent Bulletin published on 25 August 1993.
-Pursuant to Article 94 (2) EPC the 6-month term for filing the request for examination on this application started from this date; accordingly, the last day for filing said request was 25 February 1994. - II.
-The appeal at issue lies from the Receiving Section's decision dated 11 August 1998 refusing the request of the applicant to obtain the 20% reduction of the examination fee under Article 12(1) of the Rules relating to fees (RFees) and stating that he had validly paid the examination fee with 50% surcharge under Rule 85b EPC. - III.
-To support his claim the applicant maintained (see letter 25 February 1994) that he had sent in due time (ie on 8 February 1994) the request for examination in the Italian language, and that this request had been duly received by the European Patent Office on 10 February 1994. - IV.
+Pursuant to Article 94(2) EPC the 6-month term for filing the request for examination on this application started from this date; accordingly, the last day for filing said request was 25 February 1994. - The appeal at issue lies from the Receiving Section's decision dated 1 October 1998 refusing the request of the applicant to obtain the 20% reduction of the examination fee under Article 12(1) of the Rules relating to fees (RFees) and stating that he had validly paid the examination fee with 50% surcharge under Rule 85b EPC. - III.
+To support his claim the applicant maintained (see letter 11 March 1994) that he had sent the request for examination in the Italian language in due time, ie at the time he paid the examination fee (10 February 1994). - IV.
 By the contested decision the first instance refused the applicant's request on the grounds that: